|Click for today's best hotel deals.|

 Nothing beats knowing that everything is already paid for.
 No sticker shock at the end of your holiday!
 Fortunately, Croatia has a liberal sprinkling of all-inclusive resorts on its coast and islands.
 Specially made for family vacations, there are good deals for kids and plenty of activities to keep the whole family busy at a good price.
 Read more.

-There are relatively few youth hostels in Croatia but each year there are one or two more on the scene.
-They tend to be in or near the centre of town and are relatively well-maintained.
+There are relatively few "official" youth hostels in Croatia but privately run hostels have become abundant.
+They tend to be in or near the centre of town and many are real design showcases.
 Not a youth?
 No problem.
-Many private owners offer comfortable, clean, cheap housing.
+Many hostels even have doubles and twins with private facilities.
 Read more.

 The natural beauty of Croatia makes it a natural for camping and you'll have plenty of choices.
 Read more.